jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 - International (a dummy variable, takes a value of 1 if Country != Country of Race Location)
 - Ways we can alter the model to control for runner fixed effects, race fixed effects, and time fixed effects all at once.

 This model is a rough sketch.
-The data is ready, but I need to collaborate with my professors to ensure the unbiasedness of the model / what direction to take.
+The data is ready, but I need to collaborate with my professors to ensure the unbiasedness of the model / what variables to include.

 Additionally.
 The data currently scraped:
 - Raw data for years 2017, 2016